nitishajain/KGESemanticAnalysis/README.md

 ### Pretrained Embedding Models
 The KG embedding models that were used in this work were downloaded from https://github.com/uma-pi1/kge.git wherever available.
 The rest of the models were trained by us.
 The configuration files and the models are available for download from [here](https://owncloud.hpi.de/s/QIuLNwcaaInoMKo).
-Once you have downloaded the models, make sure they are stored in a folder named *embeddings*.
+Once you have downloaded the models, make sure they are stored in the */.embeddings* directory.